add-money1/snowflake/README.md

 # snowflake

-- Read Snowflake/changelog.txt for detailed changes
+- code-improvements and constructive suggestions are welcomed